jnbhm/blazepose-p5js/README.md

 # Blazepose and p5.js

 This is a small project to use the skeleton data from blazepose with p5.js.
+This will analyse a live video from your webcam.

 ![Sample Image](img/sample.png)